 - The exam dates are regulated by NTU.
-Please ensure that you will be available to attend these two exams before you decide to take this course. - The need of travel or leaving Taiwan before the final exam cannot be the excuse to miss the exams. - ※ If you cannot attend the exams due to other reasons, you must notify me in advance and show me some proofs, e.g., a medical diagnosis.
+Please ensure that you will be available to attend these two exams before you decide to take this course. - The need of travel or leaving Taiwan before the final exam cannot be the excuse to miss the exams. - If you cannot attend the exams due to some emergent events, you need to notify me in advance and show me some proofs, e.g., a medical diagnosis or Covid-19 rapid test result.
 Any late notification is not acceptable. - The range for each exam depends on the speed of my lecture.
 On average, I will teach one chapter in a three-hour lecture.
-The range is not accumulative for the final exam. - The format for the two exams: 30% for term explanation and 70% for calculation problems.
-All calculation problems are collected from the quizzes and questions at the end of each chapter in the required text with minor modifications. - ※ The rule of ALTERNATE SEATING (梅花座) will be enforced if possible.
-Any dishonesty in the exams will lead to a failed result.
+The range is not accumulative for the final exam. - The format for the two exams: 30% for term explanation and 70% for calculation